CristiBulat/LFA_Repo/Lab1/REPORT.md

 2. Generated valid strings based on the production rules.
 3. Converted the grammar into a finite automaton.
 4. Verified string acceptance using FA state transitions.

+## Conclusion

+In this laboratory, we explored the fundamental concepts of formal languages, regular grammars, and finite automata, focusing on their practical implementation.
+We successfully implemented a Grammar class to represent a formal grammar, enabling the generation of valid strings according to specified production rules.
+The conversion of this grammar into a finite automaton (FA) was achieved by treating non-terminal symbols as states, defining transitions based on production rules, and incorporating terminal symbols into the FA's alphabet.
+Through this process, we demonstrated the ability to generate strings that belong to a language defined by the grammar and verified their validity by simulating FA state transitions.
+The implementation highlighted the relationship between formal grammars and finite automata, reinforcing the theoretical principles covered in the course.
+Ultimately, this lab provided a hands-on experience with constructing and manipulating formal languages and finite automata, which are essential topics in computational theory.

 ## References